marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/defining-rtl-sequences-for-code-generation.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: expander definitions, code generation RTL sequences, defining RTL sequences for code generation

 .. _expander-definitions:

-.. index:: expander definitions

-.. index:: code generation RTL sequences

-.. index:: defining RTL sequences for code generation

 Defining RTL Sequences for Code Generation
 ******************************************